 - Official transcripts from all post-secondary institutions attended, which should also reflect the date of degree conferral from the bachelor’s degree program

-Please note: Separate admissions requirements apply to QU undergraduates for the Dual-Degree Bachelor's/Master’s Degree (4+1) program
+Please note: Separate admissions requirements apply to QU undergraduates for the Dual-Degree Bachelor's/Master’s Degree (4+1) program.
+Please contact the ICM program director for further information.

 Online portfolio requirement